kenclint/MIT-projects/README.md

-This repository contains the code and resources for a Music Recommendation System developed as a capstone project in data science.
-The goal of this project is to build a system that suggests songs to users based on their listening preferences and behaviors.
+This repository contains the code and resources for several data science projects as defined by the MIT AI data science program.
+The goal of these projects were to design, structure and test various data science tools.

-Table of Contents
 Project Description
 Features
 Technologies Used